UN - SDG's

 While the SDGs are not legally binding, governments are expected to take ownership and establish national frameworks for the achievement of the 17 Goals.
 Countries have the primary responsibility for follow-up and review of the progress made in implementing the Goals, which will require quality, accessible and timely data collection.
 Regional follow-up and review will be based on national-level analyses and contribute to follow-up and review at the global level.

-Australia currently ranks 37th in the world – slipping from 26th in 2017 and well behind Canada and many European countries – according to the SDG index that compares different nations’ performance on the SDGs.
+Australia currently ranks 38th in the world according to the SDG index that compares different nations’ performance on the SDGs.
 The index marks each country’s performance towards the 17 goals and aims to put the world on a more sustainable economic, social and environmental path, with 169 targets to be met over the next 15 years in areas such as health, economic growth and climate action

 Connection to the Healthy Cities Movement